iamadarsh47/Event-Management-System/README.md

 # Event-Management-System
-Event Mnagement System in a particular city
+Event Mnagement System in a particular city on .net platform using C#.